Musical Discourses on the National Idea in the 19th and 20th Centuries:

-Institute for Musicology of the Research Centre for the Humanities ELTE and IMS Study Group Music and Cultural Studies
+Organised by the Institute for Musicology of the ELTE Research Centre for the Humanities and the IMS Study Group Music and Cultural Studies

 Bartók Hall and Haydn Hall